AkilTDixon/Notes/README.md

 ---

+## Custom Implementation Details

+### Frontend Components
+- **Main.jsx**: Main application interface with collection management, note editing, and context menus
+- **Trash.jsx**: Dedicated trash management page with restore/delete functionality
+- **App.jsx**: Simple router setup connecting Main and Trash pages
+- **App.css**: Custom styling for UI components including dropdowns, buttons, and layout

+### Backend Architecture
+- **myDatabase.py**: Custom MongoDB helper class with methods for CRUD operations and trash management
+- **ToDoList.py**: Flask API server with comprehensive REST endpoints for notes and collections
+- **Trash System**: Separate MongoDB database for soft-deleted items with restore capabilities

-## Notes on Data Model
+### Data Model

-- Notes are stored as documents with fields like `title` and `body`.
+- Notes are stored as documents with `title` and `body` fields
+- Collections are MongoDB collections within the `Notes` database
+- Trash items are stored in a separate `Trash` database with metadata
-- The backend serializes MongoDB `_id` values to strings for the client.
+- The backend serializes MongoDB `_id` values to strings for the client
-- The editor body accepts and saves TipTap JSON; HTML rendering is handled on the client.
+- The editor body accepts and saves TipTap JSON; HTML rendering is handled on the client

 ---